Wordle Assistant

 ```

-Fetch the used answers list (through yesterday) locally:
+Fetch the used answers list (through yesterday):

 ```bash